The 10 Best Perfect Wigs for Cancer Patients: Being Yourself

 4. Most cancer patients, especially breast cancer patients who have lost their hair, their scalps are very tender.

-5. These patients who have cancer, their head is very tender when something is put on their head.
-So the inside of a medical wig is made, so the inside of the wig is lined and soft.
+5. For these patients who have cancer, their heads are very tender when something is put on their heads.
+The inside of a medical wig is made so that the inside is lined and soft.
 It fits their head better.
 When they move their head, the wig doesn’t move.

 When they pull their hair back, they have an invisible hairline, so the hair looks like it is their hair is growing out of their scalp.
 The cancer patient can now comb the hair, where the hair looks good in the head, and feel confident while wearing it.